vppay/unit-root-test/README.md

-unit-root-test
+Unit-root-test

 to conduct various unit root test, add these commands after stationarity test

-noconstant
-constant (default)
-trend
-drift
+noconstant, constant(default), trend, drift

-example
+Example:
 Phillips–Perron unit-root test for y using tsset data pperron y
  Same as above, and include a trend in the specification